evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/labs/lab-07/readme.md

 Some configuration data is sensitive.
 Passwords or service tokens are good examples of such a data.
 For such cases, use `--secret` flag of the config set command will encrypt the data and instead of text will store the resulting ciphertext into the state.

+TODO - Output and secrets

+Stack outputs respect secret annotations and will also be encrypted appropriately.
+If a stack contains any secret values, their plaintext values will not be shown by default.
+Instead, they will be displayed as [secret] in the CLI.
+Pass --show-secrets to pulumi stack output to see the plaintext value.

 ## Task #5 - cleanup

 Destroy resources and remove `prod` stack